Brady–Belichick era: 2019: The end of the era

-The Patriots started 8–0, but went 4–4 down the stretch to finish 12–4, including a stunning Week 17 loss to the Miami Dolphins at home, coached at the time by former Patriots assistant Brian Flores, who had coached for the Patriots organization from 2004-2018.
-The loss, which was their first home loss to the Dolphins since 2008, cost New England a first-round playoff bye, forcing them to play a wild card game for the first time since 2009, in which they faced the Tennessee Titans, coached by ex-Patriots linebacker and former Brady teammate Mike Vrabel, who played for the Patriots from 2001-2008.
+The Patriots started 8–0, but went 4–4 down the stretch to finish 12–4, including a stunning Week 17 loss to the Miami Dolphins at home, coached at the time by former Patriots assistant Brian Flores, who had coached for the Patriots organization from 2004 to 2018.
+The loss, which was their first home loss to the Dolphins since 2008, cost New England a first-round playoff bye, forcing them to play a wild card game for the first time since 2009, in which they faced the Tennessee Titans, coached by ex-Patriots linebacker and former Brady teammate Mike Vrabel, who played for the Patriots from 2001 to 2008.
 The Titans shocked the Patriots 20–13 at Gillette Stadium, avenging their 2003 and 2017 Divisional round defeats at the same venue and marking the first time the Patriots had not advanced to the AFC Championship Game since 2010 and was the Titans' first win at New England since 1993, when the club was known as the Houston Oilers.
 Brady's last pass as a Patriot was a pick-six to former teammate Logan Ryan, who joined the Titans in 2017 after spending his first four years with the Patriots and winning two Super Bowls (XLIX, LI).

 Aftermath

 Brady joined the Tampa Bay Buccaneers on March 17, 2020, separating the Belichick and Brady duo, while the Patriots signed ex-Carolina Panthers quarterback and 2015 MVP Cam Newton as their quarterback for the 2020 season.
-Brady and the Buccaneers won Super Bowl LV in his first season in Tampa Bay, while Belichick and Newton finished with the Patriots' first sub-.500 season in twenty years.
-Following the season, the Patriots would draft quarterback Mac Jones with the fifteenth-overall pick in the 2021 NFL Draft, releasing Newton after Jones won the starting job.
+Brady and the Buccaneers won Super Bowl LV in his first season in Tampa Bay, while Belichick, Newton, and Brian Hoyer, finished with the Patriots' first sub-.500 season in twenty years at 7–9.
+Following the season, the Patriots would draft quarterback Mac Jones with the 15th-overall pick in the 2021 NFL draft.
+Newton, Hoyer, Jarrett Stidham, and Jones competed for the starting quarterback position during training camp, with Jones winning the job.

-During week 4 of the 2021 season, Brady's Buccaneers visited the Patriots, led by Belichick and Jones, in which Tampa Bay narrowly won the game 19–17 off a missed field goal in the final seconds from Nick Folk.
+During week 4 of the 2021 season, Brady's Buccaneers visited the Patriots.
+Tampa Bay narrowly won the game 19–17 off a missed field goal in the final seconds from Patriots kicker Nick Folk.
 In the week leading up to the matchup, both Brady and Belichick spoke fondly of their time with one another in the press, with Brady calling Belichick a "great mentor" and Belichick calling Brady a "special player".
 Patriots owner Robert Kraft greeted Brady outside of the locker room hours before the game, and the two exchanged warm words.
 Brady received a standing ovation at Gillette Stadium when he took the field for warmups, with Patriots fans chanting his name.
 The stadium's video screens showed a tribute video shortly before kickoff highlighting Brady's accomplishments during his 20-year tenure with the team.
+While fans gave Brady a warm reception before the game, the cheers turned to boos when he took the field with the Buccaneers offense.